jamesalfei/jamesalfei.github.io/_posts/2020-06-27-welcome_to_blog.md

 ---
 Welcome to my new website!

-This is a work in progress and will be updated soon with many more details
+This is a work in progress and will be updated soon with many more details.

 Thanks for visiting!